Temporary Tag Information

 Section 320.131(6), Florida Statutes, any person who knowingly and willfully issues a temporary license plate or causes another to issue a temporary license plate to a fictitious person or entity to avoid disclosure of the true owner of a vehicle commits a felony of the third degree.

-Click here to save your spot in line to visit one of our offices for service.
+Click here to Make a Reservation in line to visit one of our offices for service.